Woman with a Pearl Necklace: Style

 Even when mixed with the numerous examples of Dutch Baroque painting, Vermeer's works are very distinctive.
 Painted in the mid-1600s, this particular piece had a very common theme.
 A woman at "her toilet" was popular among Dutch painters.

 Vermeer was uniquely talented.
 He specially used a unique version of toning in which he used shades of browns and grays to line out his work.
 He most likely then used more structured colors like red, yellows, and blues (his favorites) as glazed tones to add texture to certain aspects of this painting.
 Some historians speculate that Vermeer used camera obscura to create this artwork.
 If this hypothesis is true, he could have been able to use perspective lighting to create the piece.

 Vermeer most likely used the pigment Lapis Lazuli to make his works distinctive.
 Very expensive material, Lapis Lazuli was used in tiny amounts to create distinctive pigment for most of his works.

 Additionally, as mentioned before, Vermeer used a cadre of special features in his domestic works.
 Those include lighting from the left side of the painting, domestic tools, the pigment yellow and blue, Women, expressive faces, framed windows, mirrors, or walls, and large draped curtains or table cloths.

-In Popular Culture
+In popular culture

 In the 1981 film Arthur, Martha unwraps the newly purchased painting (called Woman Admiring Pearls) while demanding her grandson consent to an arranged marriage.